 Psychoeducational Evaluation

 The process of learning, absorbing information, and applying new skills looks different for every student.
-When there are concerns regarding a potential learning disability, giftedness, or developmental disorder - a psychoeducational assessment with an experienced psychologist is the best place to start.
+When there are concerns regarding a potential learning disability (e.g., dyslexia, dysgraphia, dyscalculia), giftedness, or other developmental disorder, a psychoeducational assessment with an experienced psychologist is the best place to start.
 Mind Grove Psychology offers evaluations that take into account each child or teen's strengths.

 What is a Psychoeducational Evaluation?

 A psychoeducational evaluation is an assessment that uses different tests to evaluate how a student learns, processes information, and functions at school.
-Psychoeducational evaluations are conducted by a licensed psychologist and are typically done in-person.
+Psychoeducational evaluations are conducted by a licensed psychologist.

-The testing entails self-report screeners, checklists that you or the student’s teachers fill out, achievement testing (i.e., measuring knowledge learned from school) and intelligence testing.
-At Mind Grove Psychology, we stay informed about all the best testing practices and utilize age-appropriate evidence-based testing materials.
-Each client is unique and we tailor testing to meet your child's needs.
+The testing entails self-report screeners, checklists that you or the student’s teachers fill out, achievement testing (i.e., measuring knowledge learned from school), and intelligence testing.
+At Mind Grove Psychology, we stay informed about all the best testing practices and use age-appropriate evidence-based testing materials.
+Each client is unique, and we tailor testing to meet your child's needs.

 Why Does My Child Need an Evaluation?